-The Gridbus Workflow Engine (GWFE) [21], is one

-such Grid-based workflow management system that aids users (scientists) by enabling their applications to be represented as a workflow and then executed on the Grid from a higher level of abstraction.
-The GWFE provides an easy-to-use workflow editor for application composition, an XML-based workflow language for structured representation, and a user-friendly portal with discovery, monitoring, and scheduling components that enables users to select resources, upload files and keep track of the application's progress.
+The Gridbus Workflow Engine (GWFE) [18], is one such Grid-based workflow management system that aids scientists by enabling their applications to be represented as a workflow and then execute on the Grid from a higher level of abstraction.
+The GWFE provides an easy-to-use workflow editor for application composition, an XML-based workflow language for structured representation, and a userfriendly portal with discovery, monitoring, and scheduling components that enables users to select resources, upload files and keep track of the application's progress.

-In this paper, we present Image Registration (IR) for Functional Magnetic Resonance Imaging (fMRI) studies.
+In this paper, we present IR process for fMRI applications.
 We first characterize the application and identify its requirements.
-We then execute this application on Global Grids with the help of GWFE and present detailed analysis of the results.
+We then execute it on global Grids with the help of GWFE and present detailed analysis of the results.
 Our performance results and technology used could directly assist neuroscientists using brain imaging technology in clinical areas such as epilepsy, stroke, brain trauma and mental health.

-The rest of the paper is structured as follows: Section 2 presents related work, Section 2 describes the workflow application scenario, its components, and requirements.
-In Section 4 we describe the workflow execution life cycle and the major components that users can use to interact with the system.
-Section 5 presents an experimental evaluation of a real biomedical application by executing it on the Grid.
+The rest of the paper is structured as follows: Section 2 presents related work, Section 2 describes the application scenario, its components, and requirements.
+In Section 4 we describe the life cycle of execution of a workflow and the major components that users can use to interact with the system.
+Section 5 presents an experimental evaluation of the performance of the neuroscience application.
 Section 6 concludes the paper and discusses some future work.